Associate Professor & Interim Chair

 Dr. Carmen Tejeda-Delgado holds a doctorate degree in Educational Leadership from Texas A&M University-Corpus Christi and Texas A&M University-Kingsville, attained in 2004.
 She meets the College and University Policy 12.01.9.C1.01, Section 2.2.6 requirements for the area of academic preparation.

-Dr. Tejeda-Delgado is a professor in the Department of Teacher Education in the College of Education and Human Development.
+Dr. Tejeda-Delgado is an associate professor in the Department of Curriculum, Instruction and Learning Sciences in the College of Education and Human Development.
 Prior to TAMUCC, Dr. Tejeda-Delgado was an assistant professor at Texas A&M University-Kingsville for two years, where she taught in the Educational Leadership Program and worked with doctoral students.
 Prior to that Dr. Tejeda-Delgado worked for the Texas A&M System and Texas Education Agency and PEICS (P-16 Educational Improvement Consortium) in an effort to improve math and science curriculum in the surrounding Region II education district.

 Dr. Tejeda-Delgado has nine years of experience working in public schools, where she held the positions of curriculum and teacher advisor as well as a classroom teacher in regular, bilingual and ELL classroom settings.